groupvine/gv-doc/6-delivery/1-delivMissing.md

 To find how many and who has opened your email:

 * [Download detailed email delivery information](#gv-6delivery-1delivmissing-download-detailed)

-* View `Opens` statistics or click `Download Delivery Data` to download a spreadsheet of delivery data with specifics on who opened your email.
+* View the `Opens` statistics or click `Download Delivery Data` to download a spreadsheet of delivery data with specifics on who opened your email.

 <span id="gv-6delivery-1delivmissing-problem-addr"></span>
 ## What are "Bounced out" or "problem" email addresses?